j2css/j2c-pocketgrid/README.md

 // Put `grid` in a style element and add it to the DOM (see the j2c docs for the details).
 ```

-Now you can use `grid.block` and `grid.blockgroup` as class names in your JS views (they hold the localized names. don't use literally `"grid.block"` and `"grid.blockgroup"` See [the j2c docs](https://github.com/pygy/j2c/#usage) for a longer explanation).
+Now you can use the `grid.block` and `grid.blockgroup` fields as class names in your JS views (they hold the localized names. don't use literally `"grid.block"` and `"grid.blockgroup"` See [the j2c docs](https://github.com/pygy/j2c/#usage) for a longer explanation).

 ### IE <= 7 compatibility: